General Information About ASHA Certification

 - ASHA has been the guardian of the professions since 1926 and initiated the development of national standards for the professions.

 - ASHA has been certifying professionals since 1952.

-- ASHA collaborates with the Educational Testing Service (ETS) in developing the national examinations for both professions.
+- ASHA collaborates with the ETS in developing the national examinations for both professions.
 No other certification body for these professions can make that claim.

 - ASHA's certification standards are based on skills validation studies and practice analyses involving employers, leaders in the discipline of communication sciences and disorders, and practitioners in the professions of speech-language pathology and audiology.